Samsassin/direct-supply-recipe/README.md

 - Performance: tiny dataset; no special performance work.

 ## API Reference (current)
+An OpenAPI 3.1 specification is available at ./docs/openapi.yaml.
 Endpoints used by the UI and provided by the backend:
 - GET `/recipe` — returns an array of recipes with at least `title` and `yield`.
 - GET `/recipe/{title}` — returns the full recipe, including `ingredients`.